JXing-Lab/NJLAGS_SV/gSV_Pipeline/README.md

 ### Instructions

-In order to run the gSV pipeline, the following scripts in the /doc/ folder must be run sequentially:
+In order to run the gSV pipeline, the following scripts in the /doc/ folder should be run sequentially:

 ```python
 0_merging_callsets.sh